 Flash memory is everywhere.
 It exists in your USB memory stick, your camera’s SD card, your solid state hard drive, hospital medical equipment, industrial robotics machines, and countless more devices and gadgets.

 But have you ever stopped to wonder what it actually is?
 Whether there are different types of flash memory?
 What they are used for?
 How does it all work?

 In this article, I’ll explain some of the most common types of flash memory.
 You’ll be an expert in no time!

 Flash Memory Explained

 There are a few different types of flash memory, but NAND is arguably the most common.
-It’s the one you’ll find in USB cards, MP3 players (CA/UK), and other devices that require high-capacity data storage.
+It’s the one you’ll find in USB cards, MP3 players, and other devices that require high-capacity data storage.